firstname.lastname@example.org / (310) 448-8786 / AHF B55D

 Craig Knoblock is a Research Professor in Computer Science at the University of

-Southern California (USC) and the Director of Information Integration at the USC
+Southern California (USC) and Executive Director of the USC

 Information Sciences Institute.
 He received his Bachelor of Science degree from Syracuse University, and his M.S. and Ph.D. from Carnegie Mellon University, all in computer science.